bsandeepan/gcv-spa-template/Readme.md

 # Project: Glitch CV Website Template

+# ATTENTION: PROJECT IS INCOMPLETE AND NOT FOR PUBLIC USE YET.
+ALL RIGHTS ARE RESERVED FOR THE TIME BEING!
+THANK YOU FOR YOUR PATIENCE!

 **_Details_ :** A CV/Portfolio SPA web template for all to use.
 Beware!
 There will be a Glitch in your CV!

 ----